 Dr Jones and his team will evaluate the different tests available to find out which ones are helpful in diagnosing late onset Type 1 diabetes.
-This information will be used to build a clinical calculator and phone app to help doctors and patients tell what type of diabetes a person has.
+This information will be used to build a clinical calculator and phone app to help doctors tell what type of diabetes a person has.

 Potential benefit to people with diabetes

 This study could help doctors to improve the diagnosis of people developing diabetes in later life.
 A more accurate diagnosis will mean more people will receive the right treatment at the right time, and could prevent potentially life-threatening complications linked with misdiagnosis.